Dog Irritable Bowel Syndrome Symptoms: What to Look For and How to Help Your Dog Feel Better

 While IBS requires proper veterinary diagnosis and management, there are several supportive steps you can take at home to help minimize flare-ups and keep your dog more comfortable day to day.

 Start by evaluating your dog’s diet.
 A high-quality, easily digestible diet with a limited number of ingredients is often helpful for dogs with sensitive stomachs.
 Avoid sudden food changes, and if you do need to switch foods, do so gradually over seven to ten days.
-Some dogs benefit significantly from a diet that is higher in soluble fiber, which helps regulate gut motility, while others do better on a low-residue diet.
+Some dogs benefit significantly from a diet higher in soluble fiber, which helps regulate gut motility, while others do better on a low-residue diet.
 Your vet can help guide you toward the right nutritional approach for your dog’s specific needs.

 Managing stress is equally important.
 If your dog is prone to anxiety, creating a calm and consistent daily routine can make a meaningful difference.
 Puzzle feeders, regular exercise, and calming supplements may also help reduce stress-related digestive flare-ups.
 In some cases, a veterinary behaviorist or trainer may be beneficial if anxiety is a significant underlying factor.